Numerical Scattering Amplitudes with pySecDec: New features of

 For $r$ randomly selected generating vectors $\mathbf z_1,\ldots,\mathbf z_r$ satisfying this condition, it has been shown that using the median

-as an integral estimate results in the same convergence rate as the CBC construction with high probability.
+as an integral estimate results in the same convergence rate as the CBC construction with high probability (the larger~$r$ is chosen, the higher the probability).
 Here, $Q_{n,\mathbf z}(f)$ is the estimate for the integral of $f$, obtained using the rank-1 lattice rule with generating vector~$\mathbf z$.

 In \pysecdec{} we now provide the possibility for an automated construction of generating vectors following this method.
-It can be enabled with the option \texttt{lattice\_candidates}, which specifies the number $r$ of randomly chosen generating vectors.
+It can be enabled with the option \texttt{lattice\_candidates=r}, which specifies the number $r$ of randomly chosen generating vectors.
+After selecting the generating vector according to the median QMC rules, the uncertainty of the integration is then obtained by sampling the integrand on $m$ different random shifts of this lattice, as in previous versions of \pysecdec{}.
+Using this method, the construction of lattices of arbitrary size $n$ is possible, and since the generating vectors are chosen individually for each integrand, the problems due to unlucky lattices becomes less pronounced.
 With the default setting \texttt{lattice\_candidates=0}, only the pre-computed generating vectors based on CBC construction are used.
-After selecting the generating vector according to the median QMC rule, the uncertainty of the integration is then obtained by sampling the integrand on $m$ different random shifts of this lattice, as in previous versions of \pysecdec{}.
-Using this method, the construction of lattices of arbitrary size $n$ is possible, and since the generating vectors are chosen individually for each integrand, the problems due to unlucky lattices becomes less pronounced.
-A disadvantage of the median QMC rule is that, compared to the CBC construction, additional $r$ samples of the integral are required, besides the $m$ samples required to estimate the integral uncertainty.
-We also tested applying the generating vectors obtained using the median QMC rules to different integrals, avoiding the construction of new generating vectors for each integrand.
-However, we find that this would typically lead to larger integration times.

-We typically find that the integration time using the median QMC rule is either comparable or faster than the integration using the generating vectors based on CBC construction, as shown in \ref{fig:medianQmc}.
-The usage of the median QMC rule is demonstrated in the example \texttt{elliptic2L\_physical}.
+As an illustration, consider the integration time of the \texttt{elliptic2L\_physical} example presented in \ref{tab:elliptic2L_physical-median-timings} and \ref{fig:medianQmc}.
+With CBC lattices, two of the most complicated sectors of the example share a particularly unlucky lattice at $n = 4.3\cdot\!10^9$, as depicted in \ref{fig:precision-by-lattice}.
+Starting with the requested precision of around $3\cdot\!10^{-8}$ the evaluator consistently hits these lattices, and the integration time goes up significantly.
+On the other hand, the integration time with median QMC rules increases smoothly across the whole range.

+A disadvantage of the median QMC rules is that, compared to using pregenerated lattices, an extra $r$ samples of the integral are required in addition to the $m$ samples used to estimate the integral uncertainty.
+In practice we typically find that despite this overhead, the integration time using the median QMC rules is either comparable~to or improves upon that using lattices pregenerated via the CBC construction.
+This of course depends on the number of lattice candidates, $r$: with small $r$ unlucky lattices are more likely, while large $r$ means more overhead.
+For the \texttt{elliptic2L\_physical} example, this behavior can be seen in \ref{tab:elliptic2L_physical-median-timings}: $r=11$ and $r=15$ seem to perform the best overall, while lower and higher $r$ result in more integration time on average.